Plans for today

 I’m sorry to hear thats.
 Even if it’s just one question from a single person, it may come after I’ve answered the same question for another 10 people.
 I don’t want people to have to walk on eggshells around me, but please get attuned quickly to my body language around this.
 Yeah, it’s all kind of contradictory.
 Sorry, when I’m upset I’m even more difficult than normal.
 I could use a lot of support, but that can be best accomplished by just including me in normal activities a lot and just letting me lead any conversations around the topic.
 If I’m comfortable talking about it, I’ll bring it up.
 If not, be circumspect.
 I may need to talk then too, but it’ll be rough going.

 Lastly, please don’t talk about this with anyone who doesn’t already know for the moment.
-In particular, isn’t on this filter.
-If my mom hasn’t told her yet, I don’t want her hearing
+In particular,

 through the grapevine.
 I suspect they’ve already talked, but I forgot to ask.
 Probably after Easter, all the people who need to know directly will, and I’ll open this and future entries up.